Nabrok/gw2-discord-bot/README.md

 ### Builds

-This will reply with your specialization and trait information for a specified character.
+`!build [character name] [pve|wvw|pvp]` - Responds with your specialization and trait information for a specified character.

-`!build [character name] [pve|wvw|pvp]`

 Specify the type of build at the end, if you leave this off it will default to PvE.
+`!equip [character name]` - Responds with a listing of currently equiped pve/wvw gear.

 For example:

 `!build Rytlock Brimstone pvp`
+`!equip Rytlock Brimstone`

+### Session

+When this feature is enabled, the game will monitor users game status in discord.
+When they enter and leave Guild Wars 2 it creates a snapshot of their account.
+Entering the `!last session` command will display a summary of what they did during that session.

 Customize Responses and Localication